MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Test-MigrationServerAvailability.md

 ### -Imap
 This parameter is available only in the cloud-based service.

-The Imap parameter specifies an IMAP migration as the migration type.
-This parameter is required when you want to migrate data from an IMAP mail server to Exchange Online mailboxes.
+The Imap parameter specifies an IMAP migration type.
+You don't need to specify a value with this switch.

+This switch is required when you want to migrate data from an IMAP mail server to Exchange Online mailboxes.

 ```yaml
 Type: SwitchParameter